I've always been interested in writing about the history of the NBA.

 Personally, I believe that when you sign your contract there is an unspoken agreement to be available to play 82 regular-season games with 88 days off during the season unless you’re injured or there are extenuating personal circumstances.
 There are also expectations to play up to 28 playoff games with 38 days off in there before going into the two- to three-month offseason.

 The NBA has a problem with sit outs when they happen on nationally televised games.
 Sitting out a random Tuesday evening game is a big deal to the fans, let alone a primetime game on Saturday.
 The support of the fans is what makes the salaries possible because without popularity and people wanting to come see the game the NBA wouldn't be able to sell tickets, which in turn would lower the amount distributed back into the pockets of the owners and players.
 TV networks sign deals for broadcast rights on national TV expecting a certain product.

 In 2014, the NBA signed a nine-year, 24 billion dollar TV rights deal with TNT and ESPN/ABC.
-The money from the deal led to an increase in the salary cap from $67.1 million to $89 million from the 2015-16 season to the following one and is expected to be $108 million by the 2017-18 season.
+The money from the deal led to an increase in the salary cap from $67.1 million to $89 million from the 2015-16 season.
+The salary cap went up to $99.093 million in the 2017-18 season.
 This will lead to greater player salaries.
-The average salary this season is up to $5.15 million.
+The average salary in 2017 went up to $5.15 million.
 If networks can't be certain that the best product available will be given to them, then they may want to reevaluate their TV contract.
 If fans can't ensure that the best product available won't be on the court, then maybe they would want a refund or stop going to regular season games altogether.
 If people turn off their TVs and stop coming to the games, there would be a decrease in player salaries (players get a 50% share of revenue) and I don't think players want that.